colonial-heritage/data-models/provenance/conceptual.md

-# Provenance information: conceptual model
+# Provenance events: conceptual model

 Aim of the model: to track the events in which a cultural heritage object is created or discovered, transferred between owners or custodians, until it is lost, destroyed or in its present location.
 The model uses [CIDOC-CRM](https://www.cidoc-crm.org/) as foundation.